 IWC Schaffhausen Pilot’s Spitfire Watch

 This classic casual watch could just become your one and only.
 Originally produced for the British Royal Air Force, its classic, retro styling goes with just about anything in a man’s wardrobe, and the automatic movement means the watch keeps running for 72 hours even if you do take it off for a few days.

 Hamilton Khaki Field Silicone Strap Watch

 It’s said that Hamilton developed one of the first field watches, making it easier to check the time (compared to using a pocket watch) whilst scrambling between trenches and foxholes.
-This modern version features a silicon strap with a fabric-look texture, and a PVD-coated stainless steel case.
+This modern version features a silicone strap with a fabric-look texture and a PVD-coated stainless steel case.

 Hamilton American Classic PSR Digital Quartz Watch

 Hamilton debuted the Pulsar watch in 1970, celebrating a kind of astronaut-chic inspired by the first moon landing the year before.
 Its simple, polished style features a classic red LED display with a clean stainless steel case and bracelet.

 Casio G-Shock Rangeman Multi-Band 6 Atomic Timekeeping Watch

 Looking for a Casio watch?
 The G-Shock has become practically a cultural phenomenon unto itself, renowned for its durability, as well as its chunky, elaborate design.
 The Rangeman (just one of many, many iterations) strays into both tactical and dive watch territory, featuring a digital compass, altimeter, barometer, thermometer, and atomic timekeeping; all while being suitable for light scuba diving.